joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 Add your account to the: WebJEA-Admins group.

-Navigate to your WebJEA scripts folder, in my case I set it up under c:\\WebJEA\\Scripts:
+Navigate to your WebJEA scripts folder; in my case, I set it up under c:\\WebJEA\\Scripts:

 ![](/uploads/webjea_scripts.png)

 Before we go any further, take a Backup of the config.json file, rename it to "config.bak".

-I recommend using Visual Studio Code to edit the config.json, to help avoid any syntax issues.
+I recommend using Visual Studio Code to edit the config.json to help avoid any syntax issues.

 Now right click config.json and open it to edit